Ballet Manila Brings Together Filipino Dancers for International Dance Day

 I’ve always been a fan of anything that moves gracefully especially human beings.
-It takes a lot work of and passion to actually make a cohesive choreography and being a frustrated dancer myself, I know the field isn’t just for a soul that has talent but also, for someone who has the dedication and the emotion to make every move fluid and every swing tasteful.
+It takes a lot of work and passion to actually make a cohesive choreography and being a frustrated dancer myself, I know the field isn’t just for a soul that has talent but also, for someone who has the dedication and the emotion to make every move fluid and every swing tasteful.

 The Filipino race is a talented kin and this is the reason why we’re recognised all over the world especially in the field of dancing.
 One greatest example is our very own Prima Ballerina, Lisa Macuja-Elizalde, the first foreign soloist in the esteemed Kirov Ballet in Russia.